pmadjidi/homework/README.md

 violates type safety by use of interface{} and type cast could cause runtime panics... and thus is considered by the author as premature optimization for this task.
 All thought Golangs sync.Map could be a solution to scale a cross massive multiprocessing platforms...
-To scale beyond singe host solutions, distributed event logs and event processors is a way to proceed.
+To scale beyond single host solutions, distributed event logs and event processors is a way to proceed.

 To run locally: